Arthritis post image 940x675 1

 Cut out all inflammatory foods, including any foods your dog may be intolerant to.
 Remember to swerve any oxidised, rancid fats.

-If that giant economy pack of processed food has been open for a long time without being sealed in the dark, its probably full of oxidised fats and proteins.
+If that giant economy pack of processed food has been open for a long time without being sealed in the dark, it’s probably full of oxidised fats and proteins.

 If you are using one of those convenient gigantic storage containers that don’t seal properly and you store it in a warm part of the kitchen or in direct sunlight, it’s the same story.